CJINConsulting/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Cloud variables also need setting

-After migrating to Terraform Cloud, you may get a similar error hen running the `terraform plan`:
+After migrating to Terraform Cloud, you may get a similar error when running the `terraform plan`:
 ```
 Error: No valid credential sources found
 │